 Call to Action #57: We call upon federal, provincial, territorial, and municipal governments to provide education to public servants on the history of Aboriginal peoples, including the history and legacy of residential schools, UNDRIP, Treaties and Aboriginal rights, Indigenous law, and Aboriginal-Crown relations.
 This will require skills-based training in intercultural competency, conflict resolution, human rights and anti-racism.

-Response: Town of Gibsons staff have made it a priority for 2021 to provide cultural competency training for staff regarding UNDRIP and the history and cultures of Indigenous peoples in Canada.
+Response: Town of Gibsons staff have made it a priority to provide cultural competency training for staff regarding UNDRIP and the history and cultures of Indigenous peoples in Canada.

 In 2007, UNDRIP was adopted by the United Nations General Assembly.
 It is an international human rights instrument endorsed by 148 nations worldwide, and includes 46 articles, covering all aspects of human rights of Indigenous peoples such as culture, language, health, education, identity, religion and community.